The Exchange In-Place Hold & eDiscovery is a very powerful tool that can help us to accomplish three main tasks.

 - Date range

-- A specific mailbox, group of mailbox or all the Exchange organization mailboxes
+- A specific mailbox, group of mailboxes or all the Exchange organization mailboxes

 - Source recipient – the recipient who creates the email item.